-The need for big Data Analytics springs from all the data that is created at breakneck speeds on the internet.
-Our digital lives will make big data even bigger thanks to the ever increasing penchant of individuals to see that their lives are ever-connected to the online world.
-It is estimated that by 2020 the cumulative data that will be generated will amount to 1.7 MB every second for every individual on the planet.
+The need for Big Data Analytics springs from all data that is created at breakneck speeds on the Internet.
+Our digital lives will make big data even bigger, thanks to the ever-increasing penchant of individuals to see their lives ever-connected to the online world.
+It is estimated that by the end of the next year the cumulative data that is generated every second will amount to 1.7 MB which will be contributed by every individual on the planet.

-This shows the amount of data that is generated and hence the need for big Data Analytics tools in order to make sense of all that data.
-It organizes, transforms and models the data based on the requirements in order to draw the necessary conclusions and for identifying patterns in the data.
+This shows the amount of data that is generated and hence the need for Big Data Analytics tools to make sense of all that data.
+It organizes, transforms, and models data based on the requirements for identifying patterns in the data and drawing necessary conclusions.

 Watch this insightful video to find out what a Data Analyst does in real life:

-The larger the size of the data the bigger is the problem.
-So big data may be defined as the data where the size itself poses the problem and this needs newer ways of handling the data.
-So the analysis of data at high volume, velocity and variety means that the traditional methods of working with the data do not apply here.
+The larger the size of the data the bigger the problem.
+So, big data may be defined as the data the size of which itself poses the problem and which needs newer ways of handling it.
+So, the analysis of data at high volume, velocity, and variety means that the traditional methods of working with data would not apply here.

 Types of Data Analytics